-IBM cloud HSM · Cloudflare SSL docs
+IBM cloud HSM

 3. Obtain and upload signed certificates from your Certificate Authority (CA)

 Provide the CSRs created in the previous step to your organization’s preferred CA, demonstrate control of your domain as requested, and then download the signed SSL certificates.
-Follow the instructions provided in Uploading “Keyless” SSL Certificates.
+Follow the instructions provided in Uploading “Keyless” SSL Certificates .

 4. Modify your gokeyless config file and restart the service

 Lastly, we need to modify the configuration file that the key server will read on startup.
-Be sure to change the
+Change the

 object=mykey and